 Across the Universe was expertly written.
 With each twist and turn I could envision and share the character's thoughts and feelings.
 Similarly, the premise and background of the novel was fantastic and well portrayed.
 There were, however, very few developed characters and many undeveloped story lines.
 Furthermore, there was a very clear "good guy" and "bad guy" in this story and Amy, as a main protagonist, was a very angry character.

-Across the Universe was a fantastic piece that left me asking questions and celebrating that I already owned the second book in the trilogy while still remaining remote to my usual book selections.
+Across the Universe was a fantastic piece that left me asking questions and celebrating that I already owned the second book in the trilogy even though it wasn't one of my usual book selections.
 I recommend this book for YA readers but not very serious science fiction readers.
 Similarly, I recommend this novel for readers who enjoy being engulfed in a story but not those who, like me, are even the slightest bit claustrophobic.
 Beth Revis has a very fantastic skill of writing imagery and creates a very realistic tale in her novel.